MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

     :::image type="content" source="media/adx-dashboards/add-visual.png" alt-text="Add visual to query.":::

-1. You can resize the visual and **Save changes** to save the dashboard.
+1. You can resize the visual and then **Save changes** to save the dashboard.

     :::image type="content" source="media/adx-dashboards/save-dashboard.png" alt-text="save dashboard.":::